 In many cases, filing for Chapter 7 bankruptcy can put an end to wage garnishment.
 After filing for bankruptcy, the garnishment on your wages should immediately end.
 Under the law, you receive immediate protection from your creditors after filing.
 An “automatic stay” is placed on your record, which demands that all acts of collection cease.
 An emergency filing may help if you are in desperate need of having the garnishment cease.
 In addition, filing for Chapter 7 should take care of the issue so that the garnishment does not begin again.

-A wage garnishment lawyer can help you determine if you qualify for Chapter 7 bankruptcy.
+A North Carolina wage garnishment lawyer can help you determine if you qualify for Chapter 7 bankruptcy.
 You must meet all requirements of a means test.
 This test determines whether you make too much money to use Chapter 7 for wage garnishment relief.
 If you do make too much, you may be able to use Chapter 13 or another form of debt relief to stop wage garnishment right away.

 Chapter 13 Bankruptcy Will Stop All Garnishments

 While Chapter 13 bankruptcy does not automatically eliminate your debt, it does restructure your debt into a more manageable payment plan.
 Additionally, it will stop all wage garnishments, even domestic support obligations.
 Because domestic support obligations like child support and alimony cannot be completely eliminated, Chapter 13 is a good option.
 A Chapter 13 payment plan will give you three to five years to become current on payments.
-A wage garnishment attorney can help you navigate a Chapter 13 bankruptcy and determine if it is right for you.
+A wage garnishment attorney in Charlotte can help you navigate a Chapter 13 bankruptcy and determine if it is right for you.